 “I haven’t peaked yet.
 I feel like I’m still behind in some things, because I started late.
 But trust me, I’m learning real quick — and the more I learn, the more I’m gonna get better.”

-Mason Jones already really good.
+Mason Jones is already really good.
 The proof’s in the record book:

 √ 1 of 5 finalists for the Jerry West Award – given to the nation’s top shooting guard

 √ Was SEC Player of the Week four times, tying a league record (1 of 3 and first since 2009)